General FAQ's

 Q: What kind of TNC's are supported by PinPoint APRS?

-A: PinPoint APRS supports all Kenwood radios with built-in TNC, Kantronics TNC's, Byonics TinyTrak4, any KISS TNC via network or serial port, Yaesu radios with built-in TNC (receive only, which is a shortcoming of the radio)and you can customize your own definition using TNC2 commands.
+A: PinPoint APRS supports all Kenwood radios with built-in TNC, Kantronics TNC's, Byonics TinyTrak4, any KISS TNC via network or serial port, Yaesu radios with built-in TNC (receive only, which is a shortcoming of the radio) and you can customize your own definition using TNC2 commands.
 In addition, it supports SoundModem, VARA, Direwolf and other applications that have a built-in soft-TNC via the network KISS interface.

 Q: I don't like the default sounds.
 Can I change them?

 A: Yes.
 The .WAV soundfiles are stored in C:\Program Files (x86)\PinPoint APRS\Sounds.
 You can change them into anything you like, just keep the names the same, since that's what PinPoint APRS looks for.
+Make sure to keep a copy, since every upgrade of PinPoint APRS will overwrite those files.

 Q: Can I create my own custom TNC definition?

 A: Yes, you can create your own configuration file for a custom TNC that uses TNC2 or something similar.
 Just navigate to C:\Program Files (x86)\PinPoint APRS\TNC and find the file Startup_Custom.txt and Shutdown_Custom.txt.
 Edit those files to add the specific TNC commands your TNC uses.
 Then, Under Tools > Options > TNC, select the "Custom" TNC and enable the two checkboxes that send the initialization and shutdown script when connecting/disconnecting.
+Make sure to keep a copy, since every upgrade of PinPoint APRS will overwrite those files.

 Q: Can I use PinPoint APRS with the International Space Station (ISS)?